What is Total Cost of Ownership (TCO)?

 -

-Future feature development & shop improvements
+Future feature development & retainers with your development agency

 -

-Hosting (for non-SaaS platforms)
+Hosting (only for non-SaaS platforms)

 -

-Platform upgrades and maintenance (for non-SaaS platforms)
+Platform upgrades and maintenance (only for non-SaaS platforms)

 -